PlanktoScope/forklift/docs/specs/00-package.md

        - /home/pi/data/export
      ```

-- `tags` is an array of strings which constrain resolution of filesystem resource dependencies among package deployments.
-These tags are ignored in determining whether filesystem entities conflict with each other, since they are not part of the filesystem entity's location.
+- `tags` is an array of strings which constrain resolution of fileset resource dependencies among package deployments.
+These tags are ignored in determining whether filesets conflict with each other, since they are not part of the fileset's location.

    - This field is optional.

    - These tags have no semantic meaning within the Forklift package specification, but tag requirements can be used for arbitrary purposes.
-For example, tags can be used to annotate a file with information about file type, file permissions, schema versions, etc. If a package deployment specifies that it requires a filesystem entity with one or more tags, then another package deployment will only be considered to satisfy the filesystem entity dependency if it provides a filesystem entity matching both the required path(s) and all required tags.
-This is useful in ensuring that a filesystem entity provided by one package deployment is compatible with the schema version required by another package deployment, for example.
+For example, tags can be used to annotate a file with information about file type, file permissions, schema versions, etc. If a package deployment specifies that it requires a fileset with one or more tags, then another package deployment will only be considered to satisfy the fileset dependency if it provides a fileset matching both the required path(s) and all required tags.
+This is useful in ensuring that a fileset provided by one package deployment is compatible with the schema version required by another package deployment, for example.

    - Example: